PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

     The keys in the `job_configuration` section of this base job template match the worker's configuration class attributes.
 The values in the `job_configuration` section of the base job template are used to populate the attributes of the worker's configuration class.

     The work pool creator gets to decide how they want to populate the values in the `job_configuration` section of the base job template.
-The values can be hard-coded, templated using placeholders, or a mix these two approaches.
-Because you, as the worker developer, don't know how the work pool creator will populate the values, so you should set sensible defaults for your configuration class attributes.
+The values can be hard-coded, templated using placeholders, or a mix of these two approaches.
+Because you, as the worker developer, don't know how the work pool creator will populate the values, you should set sensible defaults for your configuration class attributes as a matter of best practice.

 ### Implementing a `BaseJobConfiguration` Subclass

-A worker developer defines the configuration their worker needs to function with a class extending [`BaseJobConfiguration`](/api-ref/prefect/workers/base/#prefect.workers.base.BaseJobConfiguration).
+A worker developer defines their worker's configuration to function with a class extending [`BaseJobConfiguration`](/api-ref/prefect/workers/base/#prefect.workers.base.BaseJobConfiguration).

 `BaseJobConfiguration` has attributes that are common to all workers: